umrlastig/readin_group_presentations/README.md

 * *LOOKING FOR VOLUNTEERS*

 ### 05/12/2024
-* Cancelled because of LASTIG general assembly "Newcommers"
+* Cancelled because of LASTIG Newcommers seminar

 ### 19/12/2024
 * Probably cancelled because of LASTIG Moving at Champs-sur-Marne.